TSA Background Check

 • You are training yourself to work within the time limitations of the test

-And most importantly, you are becoming familiar with the types of goods forbidden on flights.
+And most importantly, you will become familiar with the types of goods forbidden on flights.

 But you may also need to identify other objects the law-abiding traveler carries in their luggage.
 Your test prep pack will carry images of everything from babies’ bottles to scissors.